-- 5.83 Visitor vouchers are for use by anyone visiting or working at resident's homes for parking vehicles including motorcycles (they cannot be used in other circumstances).
-They are available as e-vouchers and paper vouchers39, in books of 20 two-hour vouchers and five one-day vouchers.
+- 5.82 Visitor vouchers are for use by anyone visiting or working at residents' homes for parking vehicles including motorcycles (they cannot be used in other circumstances).
+They are available as e-vouchers and paper vouchers, currently in books of 20 two-hour vouchers and five one-day vouchers.
 In 2020/21 nearly 93,870 books were sold.
-People living in Hackney whose residency has been confirmed using council data or documentary proof are able to purchase visitor vouchers to use at that address. - 5.84 Limits on the number of visitor voucher books that could be bought at one time was changed in 2021 from 10 books per household per month to 40 books per household per year.
+People living in Hackney whose residency has been confirmed using council data or documentary proof are able to purchase visitor vouchers to use at that address.
+Full details of eligibility criteria and terms and conditions of use can be found on the Hackney Council website. - 5.83 Limits on the number of visitor voucher books that could be bought at one time was changed in 2021 from 10 books per household per month to 40 books per household per year.
 This change provided residents with greater flexibility to purchase vouchers whenever they needed them, without the restrictions of a monthly limit.
 It also enables the Council to have tighter controls on voucher misuse.
 Visitor vouchers for households eligible for a Blue Badge and over 60s discounts will remain limited to 24 books per year, which is equivalent to the previous allowance of two books per month.
-Hackney Council currently offers 24 books of half-price visitor vouchers per year to households with people who are over 60 or hold a current Blue Badge. - 5.85 Hackney Council's price for visitor vouchers compared to other inner London boroughs is one of the cheapest.
-In order to achieve its objective of having fewer vehicles on the road, the Council will revise the price of visitor vouchers.
-Furthermore, over 90% of customers purchase less than half their full allotment of vouchers each year.
-It is proposed to discourage the purchase and re-sale of vouchers by increasing the price of vouchers for households that purchase a high number of vouchers.
+Hackney Council currently offers 24 books of half-price visitor vouchers per year to households with people who are over 60 or hold a current Blue Badge. - 5.84 Benchmarking with other councils found that Hackney Council's price for visitor vouchers compared to other inner London boroughs is one of the cheapest.
+Analysis of purchasing data also found that while over 90% of customers purchase less than half their household's full allotment of vouchers each year, a small but considerable number of customers purchase very high numbers of vouchers, typically for the purposes of resale, home refurbishment, or the parking of cars by residents living in car-free developments. - 5.85 One of the main objectives of the PEP is to reduce the use of visitor vouchers by 15% by 2027.
+This is part of the Council's mission to improve air quality and reduce CO_2 emissions in Hackney. - 5.86 To deliver this, the Council intends to increase the price of visitor vouchers, primarily by reducing sales to those households that buy high volumes, while keeping prices low for the majority of customers who infrequently require them.
+The rationale behind this decision is that the price increase will discourage the use of vehicles for non-essential motorist journeys, as fewer car journeys will mean less pollution is contributed by motor vehicles, see chapter five, and the section visitor voucher prices.